 How the body responds to stress via the HPA axis

 In order to maintain homeostasis, a number of mechanisms exist to help the body respond to stressors.
-Collectively, these mechanisms are known as the stress response and involve the collaboration of multiple body systems including the endocrine, nervous, and immune systems.
+Collectively, these mechanisms are known as the stress response and involve the collaboration of multiple body systems including the endocrine system, and immune system, and central nervous system.
 (4)

 In order to understand and treat stress-related health conditions, it is first important to understand the mechanisms by which the body regulates stress, including the HPA axis.

 What is the hypothalamic pituitary adrenal axis?

 As the name implies, the hypothalamic-pituitary-adrenal axis, commonly known as the HPA axis, involves the hypothalamus, the anterior lobe of the pituitary gland, and the adrenal glands.
 An integral component of the stress response, the HPA axis is a cooperation of three key endocrine glands that helps the body regulate cortisol levels and maintain homeostasis.
 It functions through a network of positive and negative feedback regulated by the neuroendocrine system.
 (5)

 While the mechanism of the HPA axis does not vary between individuals, individual differences in HPA activity have been attributed to several factors.
 These include genetic factors, such as DNA variation in the genes that regulate neurotransmitter activity, early life environment, such as exposure to maternal stress during gestation and stressful early-childhood events, and current exposure to acute stress.
 (5)